Halal: Certification

 Certification for halal products is given by legal authorities in most Muslim-majority countries, while in other countries, it is voluntarily acquired by companies and issued by non-governmental organizations for an annual fee.

-Halal certification in the USA
+Halal certification in the US

-Halal certifications are provided by two major non-profit agencies in the United States, namely, the Halal Monitoring Services (HMS), based out of Chicago, Illinois, and the Halal Food Standards Alliance of America (HFSAA), based out of Oakland, California.
+Halal certifications are provided by a number of agencies in the United States.
+Depending on how the certification will be used for domestic or international export, the certification may need to be done by a qualified entity.
+If it is for domestic use a local agency with proper knowledge, training and background can issue a halal certificate.
+If the certificate is going to be used for export then the halal certifier needs to be accredited by the country the halal product is being exported to.
+A company that needs to certify its product must do their due diligence when hiring a certifier.
+There are a number of halal certifiers in the US, including ISWA Halal; ISA Halal; Halal Monitoring Services (HMS), based out of Chicago, Illinois; the Halal Food Standards Alliance of America (HFSAA), based out of Oakland, California; and Halal Watch World, based in New York.
+Another agency that can help companies identify and screen the proper halal certifier is the US Halal Consultants based in Fairfax, Virginia.

 Criticism

 In Australia, halal food certification has been criticized by groups who claim that certifying foods as halal leads to consumers subsidizing a particular religious belief.
 Australian Federation of Islamic Councils spokesman Keysar Trad told a journalist in July 2014 that this was an attempt to exploit anti-Muslim sentiments in Australia.
 A study in 2022 showed that halal certifications did not necessarily reflect the extent to which a halal product came about in whole, and called for greater means of assurance and transparent qualitative methods of halal certification.